 Liverpool-based ADHD Foundation is celebrating its 10th anniversary this year as a charity.
-The Foundation approached Umbrella Store with an idea for a project, which was to be displayed in Liverpool city centre.
+The Foundation approached Umbrella Store with an idea for a printed umbrella exhibition, which was to be displayed in Liverpool city centre.
 The idea was to use a street art project to raise awareness for Attention Deficit and Hyperactivity Disorder (ADHD) and autism, hence the colourful Umbrella Project, which ran from the end of June, through to August 2017.

 Creating the Umbrella Project

-Umbrella Store worked with ADHD’s partners to print designs and logos on the panels of 200 brightly coloured umbrellas, suspended over Church Alley, leading up to the Bluecoat school.
+Umbrella Store worked with ADHD Foundation’s partners to print designs and logos on the panels of 200 brightly coloured umbrellas, suspended over Church Alley, leading up to the Bluecoat school.
 The rainbow brolly installation not only offered Umbrella Store an opportunity for greater brand outreach but also to be part of a worthy cause.

 The 200 umbrellas were signed by pupils from St Oswald’s primary school in Old Swan and also students from other Merseyside schools.
 These students were excited about the project because many of them have ADHD, autism, and other neurodevelopment conditions.
 They were an integral part of this project, and their choice of name was an inspiration, as disclosed by Dr Tony Lloyd, Chief executive of ADHD Foundation.